6.7.11

 JULIE: What did your family think about it?

-TOYAH: My father kind of, being a rebel himself, and a survivor of World War II, he was away for six years in the Navy so he’d seen anything and everything you could possibly see so he was quite accepting.
-My mother, who was a dancer who retired to have a family, just couldn’t handle me at all and there was a time when I was sent away to live with a Hindu family who took me under their wing and looked after me while my mother and I tried to sort our relationship out.
+My mother, who was a dancer, who retired to have a family, just couldn’t handle me at all.
+There was a time when I was sent away to live with a Hindu family, who took me under their wing and looked after me while my mother and I tried to sort our relationship out

-And they were fantastic.
+They were fantastic.
 The mother of that family would lecture me and say I wasn’t to influence her daughters.
 Well, I mean the daughters were already influenced.
 There is a sense of freedom in England that no tradition can hold onto.
-Their daughters who could’ve had arranged marriages were just beyond saving (laughs).
+Their daughters, who could’ve had arranged marriages, were just beyond saving (laughs).
 They were out there being worse than me!
-So it was it a very interesting period for me.
+So it was it a very interesting period for me

 JULIE: Were you already pursuing the music thing?
 Were you writing songs at that point?

 TOYAH: I was writing poetry.
-Most of the poetry that went onto an album called “Anthem”.
+Most of that poetry went onto an album called “Anthem”.
 But I’ve never really been a musician.
 I’m a lyricist primarily.
 I can sing melodies, I can sing a melody to someone and it can be a good complex melody but I can’t physically play it.
 So back then I was writing poetry and learning what I loved about a song.
-But I wasn’t really a musician.
+But I wasn’t really a musician

 JULIE: Who do you consider your musical influences?